Preprints

 • THE FOLLOWING PREPRINTS HAVE NOT YET BEEN SUBMITTED OR NEED TO BE RESUBMITTED.

-• Olive (2024a), High Dimensional Binary Regression and Classification hdbreg.pdf
+• Olive and Alsaudi (2025), High Dimensional Binary Regression and Classification hdbreg.pdf

 • The following preprint had too many ideas to be published in a major journal but part of it resulted in the paper Olive (2018) below.